voeazul/middleware-b2b/docs/en-us/subscription-key/readme.md

     - azul-viagens-key
 5. Click on "Subscribe".
 ![Steps 4 and 5](/docs/assets/subkey-subscribe-product.png)
+6. After that, it would be necessary to send an email to suporteb2b@voeazul.com.br, with a print screen indicating the URL address and the subscription key’s name, with this information the technical team can provide the access.
-6. After that, you need to wait for approval from the Azul Business team.
+7. After the previously step, you need to wait for approval from Azul technical team.
-7. After approval, a notification will be sent to the email used to create the account on the developer portal.
+8. After approval, a notification will be sent to the email used to create the account on the developer portal.

 ## Viewing a Subscription Key